Classification with Naive Bayes

 What is Naive Bayes?

 Naive Bayes is not an algorithm; it is a class of algorithms.
-Naive Bayes is very easy to understand and reasonably accurate, making it a great class of algorithms to use when starting a classification project.
+Naive Bayes is straightforward to understand and reasonably accurate, making it a great starting point for classification projects.

 What is Classification?

-Classification is a machine learning technique in which we wish to predict what class (or category) an item belongs to.
-Examples of classification include:
+Classification is a machine learning technique that predicts what class (or category) an item belongs to.
+Examples include:

 • Will it blend?